'Only Murders in the Building' proposes a 'Father of the Bride' reference and fans say 'I do!'

 After two critically acclaimed seasons, the third installment of the hit Hulu show centers around what happened to a theater performer played by Paul Rudd, with Meryl Streep also serving as a guest star for the season and definitely making an impact with her presence.

-So the trio makes it to the courthouse but, despite their wedding dress plan, get stopped by a bailiff who questions their attire.
+So the trio make it to the courthouse but, despite their wedding dress plan, get stopped by a bailiff who questions their attire.

 “We’re the fathers of the bride,” Charles said.
 And Oliver reacted with, “Oh, that’s fun.”